libis/rdm-integration/README.md

 ## Sequence diagrams

-### GET options
+### Get options
-Listing branches, folders, etc., that can be chosen in dropdown and on the connect page is a synchronous call.
+Listing branches, folders, etc. (depending on the repo plugin) that can be chosen in dropdown and on the connect page is a synchronous call.
 When retrieved, a branch or folder can be selected by the user as reference from where the files will be synchronized.
 The listing itself is implemented by a plugin and is described in the following sequence diagram:

 ```mermaid
 sequenceDiagram